Thairo Estrada Player Props: Giants vs. Twins

 Thairo Estrada At The Plate

-- He has hit a home run in 14.0% of his games this year, and 3.1% of his plate appearances.
+- In 13.6% of his games this season, he has gone deep, and 3.1% of his trips to the plate.

-- In 14 games this year (32.6%), Estrada has picked up an RBI, including two games with multiple runs batted in.
+- In 14 games this season (31.8%), Estrada has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.